 4. Are you financially prepared for the cost?

 You’ll need to have enough money to pay for your living expenses (and possibly relocation expenses) while you attend the camp, plus for a few months after it ends while you job search.
+Finding a coding bootcamp that offers scholarships can be a big help.
+Hack Reactor offers merit-based scholarships open to everyone – learn more about our ongoing scholarships.

 5. Are you committed to this long-term?